 The Department, established in 2008, houses the Bachelor of Arts in Bluegrass, Old-Time, and Country Music Studies, along with three minors — Bluegrass, Old-Time, and Country Music; Appalachian Studies; and Environmental Studies.
 The Department is also home to the study-abroad program in Appalachian, Scottish, and Irish Studies (ASIS).

-In addition to its undergraduate programs, the Department offers a Graduate Certificate in Appalachian Studies and a Master of Arts in Appalachian Studies, which is a natural fit for ETSU, with its strong history of service to Appalachia and a mission that embraces its Southern Appalachian identity and setting.
+In addition to its undergraduate programs, the Department offers a Graduate Certificate in Appalachian Studies and a Master of Arts in Appalachian Studies (Appalachian Communities Concentration or Appalachian Culture and Heritage Concentration), which is a natural fit for ETSU, with its strong history of service to Appalachia and a mission that embraces its Southern Appalachian identity and setting.

 We thank you for taking the time to visit the Department of Appalachian Studies website.

 Ron Roach, Ph.D.